How to Add Embed Video in WordPress?

 • Customize your settings using the plugin’s interface.
 This might include adjusting the layout, adding a thumbnail, or setting autoplay options.

-• Preview the post or page to ensure the video appears as expected.
+• Preview the post or page to make sure the video appears as expected.

-Using a plugin for clip embedding in WordPress can greatly expand your options, especially if you frequently work with videos or need more advanced features.
-It’s a suitable method for users who want to incorporate content seamlessly while also benefiting from the additional functionalities these plugins offer.
+Using a plugin for clip embedding in WordPress can be very useful, especially if you work with videos often or need more features.
+It’s a good method for users who want to incorporate content seamlessly and also get the extra features these plugins offer.

 light bulbe